Study Abroad Program Overview

-A hub for students and scholars from throughout the Americas, UNAM is a world-class university that offers you the opportunity to observe the intellectual traffic of a cosmopolitan capital and make progress toward your major in virtually any field.
+A hub for students and scholars from throughout the Americas, the National Autonomous University of Mexico (UNAM) is a world-class university that offers you the opportunity to observe the intellectual traffic of a cosmopolitan capital and make progress toward your major in virtually any field.

-- Try to imagine the epic diversity of Mexico City!
+- Take advantage of the epic diversity of Mexico City!

-- Scores of concerts, cinemas, libraries, museums, galleries, theaters, parks, and publishing houses, not to mention restaurants, cafes, and food stalls.
+- Access scores of concerts, cinemas, libraries, museums, galleries, theaters, parks, and publishing houses, not to mention restaurants, cafes, and food stalls.

-- Immerse yourself in classes with your Mexican peers.
+- Take classes with and learn from your Mexican peers.

 - Absorb the excitement of UNAM while pursuing your academic and social interests.